 For the yearly capacity calculation, the FB parameters calculated for the equivalent CGMs of the previous year shall be used as a basis;

-For the monthly capacity calculation, the FB parameters calculated for the corresponding time horizon at the preceding yearly auction shall be used as a basis
+For the monthly capacity calculation, the FB parameters calculated for the preceding monthly auction shall be used as a basis.

 The fallback FB parameters under paragraph (4) shall be commonly validated by the Core TSOs and the Core CCC.